perlindgren/srp-analysis/README.md

 - `C(t)` the Worst Case Execution Time (WCET) for Task `t`

 In general determining WCET is rather tricky, especially for systems with advanced memory hierarchies (caches) and multiple cores/CPUs.
-In our case we target single core architectures without caching, hence a measurement based approach will give a very accurate estimate.
+In our case we target single core architectures without advanced caching, hence a measurement based approach will give a very accurate estimate.

 In this course, we have seen the use of symbolic execution to automatically generate concrete tests triggering each feasible execution path.

-To correctly take concurrency into account resource state is treated symbolically.
+To correctly take concurrency into account resource state can be treated symbolically.
 Thus, for a critical section, the resource is given a fresh (new) symbolic value for each critical section.
 Inside the critical section we are ensured exclusive access (and thus the value can be further constrained inside of the critical section).

-We model hardware (peripheral register accesses) as shared resources (shared between your application and the environment).
+We can model hardware (peripheral register accesses) as shared resources (shared between your application and the environment).
 As such each *read* regenerates a new symbolic value while write operations have no side-effect.
+Luckily, in the Rust embedded ecosystem, all register accesses are done through `volatile_register`, thus by overriding [volatile_register](https://docs.rs/volatile-register/latest/volatile_register/) we can get fresh (new) symbolic values for each register read (during analysis writing to a `volatile_register` is a no-operation).

-For now, we just assume we have complete WCETs information in terms of `start` and `end` time-stamps (`u32`) for each section `[_: ... ]`,  see the `Trace` data structure in `common.rs` (sections can be the complete task as well as an inner critical section).
+For now, we just assume we have complete WCETs information in terms of `start` and `end` time-stamps (`u32`) for each section `_: ...`,  see the `Trace` data structure in `common.rs` (a section can be the complete task as well as an inner critical section).

 ---

 ### Total CPU request (or total load factor)

 Each task `t` has a WCET `C(t)` and given (assumed) inter-arrival time `A(t)`.
-The CPU request (or load) inferred by a task is `L(t)` = `C(t)`/`A(t)`.
-Ask yourself, what is the consequence of `C(t)` > `A(t)`?
+The CPU request (or load) inferred by a task is `L(t) = C(t) / A(t)`.
+Ask yourself, what is the consequence of `C(t) > A(t)`?

-We can compute the total CPU request (or load factor), as `Ltot` = sum(`L(T)`), `T` being the set of tasks.
+We can compute the total CPU request (or load factor), as `Ltot = sum(L(T))`, `T` being the set of tasks `T: {t1..tn}`.

-Ask yourself, what is the consequence of `Ltot` > 1?
+Ask yourself, what is the consequence of `Ltot > 1`?

-Implement a function taking `Vec<Task>` and returning the load factor.
+Implement a function taking the set of tasks `T` (represented by `Vec<Task>`) and returning the load factor.
 (Use data structures from `common.rs` for suitable data structures and inspiration.)

 ---